-I am totally IN-LOVE with the Domestika classes, and I can’t help but be addicted.
+I am totally IN-LOVE with the miniature-making courses from Domestika classes, and I can’t help but be addicted.
 No, there is no cure! 🙂

-Especially when the courses have English audio, have the topic of miniature furnishing, ànd this time includes a teacher that I admire: Chelsea Andersson.
+Especially when the miniature courses have English audio, have the topic of miniature furnishing, ànd this time include a teacher that I admire: Chelsea Andersson.

 What else can I say?
 I can’t wait to tell you all about it, so let’s go!